MeteorStudioASU/lcc/README.md

 2. When LCC asks you to `Select input device:`, type the numerical input value for your new audio device and press enter.
     * If you're using Soundflower, this will read `ingalls for Cycling ’74: Soundflower (2ch)`.
     * If you're using VB Cable, this will read `CABLE Output (VB-Audio Virtual Cable)`.
-    * If you are using pulseaudio, this will read `Monitor Source of Simultaneous output to X Audio Controller Analog Stereo`.
+    * If you are using pulseaudio, this will read `Null output`.

 3. When LCC asks you to `Select output device:`, type the numerical value for the desired speakers.
 (For example, `Apple Inc.: Built-in Output` for your MacBook's internal speakers.)